The pros and cons of 529 college savings plans

 A 529 college savings plan allows you (or other individuals, e.g., grandparents) to save for your child’s education on a tax-advantaged basis.
 Earnings in a 529 plan are not taxed currently and may be withdrawn if they are used for qualified colleges, universities, and graduate schools in the United States.

 Contributions are not tax-deductible, and the maximum amount you may contribute to a 529 plan varies by state.1 529 plan contributions will constitute a gift to the designated beneficiary.
-However, contributions of up to $15,000 ($30,000 if both parents make a separate gift)2 can be made without incurring a federal gift tax.
-529 plans also provide for accelerating contributions by five years, allowing a lump sum contribution of $75,000 ($150,000, if both parents contribute) to be made free of federal gift tax.
+However, contributions of up to $16,000 ($32,000 if both parents make a separate gift)2 can be made without incurring a federal gift tax.
+529 plans also provide for accelerating contributions by five years, allowing a lump sum contribution of $80,000 ($160,000, if both parents contribute) to be made without being subject to federal gift tax.

-The existence of a 529 plan may reduce your child’s ability to receive financial aid, though this disadvantage evaporates if the account is owned by a grandparent or a nonparent relative.
+The existence of a 529 plan may reduce your child’s ability to receive financial aid, though this disadvantage may be avoided if the account is owned by a grandparent or a nonparent relative.

 There are restrictions on the investment choices and limits on the number of times you can change the investment.
-Consequently, there may be instances when investing outside of a 529 plan is more effective.
+Consequently, there may be instances when investing outside of a 529 plan may be more effective.

-For example, your college funding strategy can include a combination of saving plans, including whole life insurance.
+For example, your college funding strategy can include a combination of tools, including whole life insurance.
 Many people think of whole life insurance solely in terms of its death benefit, but a policy can be part of your overall college savings approach.
 How?

-- Cash value on a whole life policy grows on a tax-deferred basis and withdrawals are generally tax-free.3 4 5
+- Cash value on a whole life policy grows on a tax-deferred basis and withdrawals are generally tax-efficient.3 4 5

 - Cash value can be used for anything at any time.

-- Unlike a 529 plan, whole life is not subject to market performance.
+- Unlike a 529 plan, whole life is insulated from market performance.

 - The Federal Student Aid methodology doesn’t include life insurance cash value when calculating expected family contribution.

 There are pros and cons to having a 529 plan in your college savings portfolio.
 Finally, it may take time for the benefits of a 529 plan to be realized, so it may not be the most appropriate choice for a child just a couple of years from attending college.
-529 plans may be a better option for younger children.
+529 plans may be an option to consider for younger children.